eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Ability to multi-task and to engage with multiple projects, engineers, and partnerships
 	- Relocation is available for this position
 	- Visa Sponsorship is not available for this position
++ CPU/AI Physical Design Block Lead
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- Physical design for high-performance designs going into industry leading AI/ML architecture.
+The person coming into this role will be involved in all implementation aspects from synthesis to tapeout for various IPs on the chip.
+The work is done alongside a group of highly experienced engineers across various domains of the AI chip.
+	- Own physical design partitions and drive the design to closure
+	- Define PD requirements by working closely with the front-end team, understand the chip architecture and drive physical aspects early in the design cycle
+	- Physical design tasks including such as synthesis, PnR, timing closure, area improvement, floorplanning, clocking, I/O planning and power optimization
+	- Deploy innovative techniques for improving power, performance and area of the design, drive experiments with RTL, and evaluate synthesis, timing and power results
+	- Collaborate with RTL designers to explore design options, conduct PD experiments, analyze results, understand tradeoffs and arrive at optimal design solutions
+	- BS/MS/PhD in EE/ECE/CE/CS
+	- Expertise in optimizing PPA for high performance and low power designs
+	- Excellent understanding of logic design fundamentals and gate/transistor level implementation
+	- Prior experience with optimizing RTL for timing/power
+	- Hands-on experience with synthesis, block and chip level implementation, timing closure and ECO flows
+	- Knowledge of low-power design flows such as power gating, multi-Vt and voltage scaling
+	- Prior experience working on high performance technology nodes and understanding of deep sub-micron design problems/solutions
+	- Strong programming skills in Tcl/Perl/Shell/Python
+	- Knowledge of CPU or AI/ML Accelerator Micro Architecture is a plus
+	- Exposure to DFT is an asset
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.
++ IP Physical Design Architect
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- As a Technical Lead on the Tenstorrent CPU development team, you will have a front seat in designing the latest core IP to power cutting edge compute processors across client, server, and AI.
+We innovate state of the art microprocessor architecture on the most advanced and latest process technologies with a focus on power efficiency.
+Our core designs are present in nearly all segments of Tenstorrent compute roadmap.
+Knowledge of cutting edge silicon technology 5nm and lower and multi Ghz CPU is a must.
+	- Synthesis and Place and Route using industry standard tools for high speed CPU core design.
+	- Plan out resources, schedule, project PPA
+	- Perform all aspects of design flow from logic synthesis, place and route, FEV, power, timing, quality checks, and design closure.
+	- Develop strategies to deliver reproducible design convergence results.
+	- Help to create and refine synthesis flow for the project team.
+	- Develop and recommend better design method practices to enable better synthesis convergence.
+	- The ideal candidate will exhibit behavioral traits that demonstrate:
+	- Willingness to work with others in a highly complex decision space.
+	- Skills at developing an implementation plan monitoring key indicators and communicating resource needs and scoping risk to deliver value on schedule.
+	- Excellent verbal and written communication and collaboration skills.
+	- Bachelors in Computer Engineering or Electrical Engineering with 10+ years of relevant work experience or M.S. in Computer Engineering or Electrical Engineering (or higher degree) with 10+ years of relevant work experience
+	- Experience with integrated circuit design tools (ex: Synopsys/Cadence), including logic synthesis, place and route, static timing analysis and design closure.
+	- PV convergence (including static timing and power analysis).
+	- Chip physical design verification including formal equivalence, timing, electrical rules, DRC/LVS, Noise and electro-migration checks.
+	- Scripting in an interpreted language (Python, TCL)
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.
++ Senior Physical Design Engineer
+	- Santa Clara, California, United States
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- This role is hybrid, based out of Santa Clara, CA, Austin, TX or Ft.
+Collins, CO.
+	- Physical design for high-performance designs going into industry leading AI/ML architecture.
+The person coming into this role will be involved in all implementation aspects from synthesis to tapeout for various IPs on the chip.
+The work is done alongside a group of highly experienced engineers across various domains of the AI chip.
+	- Define PD requirements by working closely with the front-end team, understand the chip architecture and drive physical aspects early in the design cycle
+	- Physical design tasks including such as synthesis, PnR, timing closure, area improvement, floorplanning, clocking, I/O planning and power optimization
+	- Discussions with 3rd party IP providers, foundry partners and design services
+	- End to end tasks from flow development to sign-off
+	- Deploy innovative techniques for improving power, performance and area of the design, drive experiments with RTL, and evaluate synthesis, timing and power results
+	- BS/MS/PhD in EE/ECE/CE/CS
+	- Hands-on experience with synthesis, block and chip level implementation with industry standard PnR flows and tools
+	- Strong experience in SOC/ASIC/GPU/CPU design flows on taped out designs, expertise in timing closure at block/chip levels and ECO flows
+	- Experience with back-end design tools such as Primetime, Innovus, RedHawk, etc.
+	- Knowledge of low-power design flows such as power gating, multi-Vt and voltage scaling
+	- Strong programming skills in Tcl/Perl/Shell/Python
+	- Excellent understanding of logic design fundamentals and gate/transistor level implementation
+	- Exposure to DFT is an asset
+	- Prior experience working on high performance technology nodes and understanding of deep sub-micron design problems/solutions
+	- Strong problem solving and debug skills across various levels of design hierarchies
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.